mathieu-dumoutier/symfony-users-management-skeleton/README.md

 ## Usage

 1. Run `make up`
-4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
+2. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-5. Run `make down` to stop.
+3. Run `make down` to stop.

 ## Composer et bin/console commands

 Run composer with `make composer` and pass the parameter "c=" to run a given command, example: make composer c='req symfony/orm-pack'

-Run bin/console with `make sf` an pass the parameter "c=" to run a given command, example: make sf c=about
+Run bin/console with `make sf` and pass the parameter "c=" to run a given command, example: make sf c=about

 ## Features